ildizsigrai/ildizsigrai/README.md

 ### Current Focus:

 📚 Learning on IT University of Copenhagen: Actively learning new programming concepts and technologies.
+👩🏽‍💻 Working as a Software Developer intern at HandyHand Aps in Copenhagen.

 ### :hammer_and_wrench: Languages and Tools :